Trusted WordPress tutorials, when you need them most.

 You need to click on the ‘Network’ tab and then reload your website.
 As the page reloads, you will be able to see how your browser loads each file.

-You can also use third-party tools like Pingdom and GTmetrix to see this.
-Among other useful information, these tools will also show you all files that are loaded and how much time they took to load.
+For a more detailed report, you can also use third-party tools like Pingdom and GTmetrix.
+These tools will give you even more useful information about all the files that are loaded and the time they take to load.

 Advanced WordPress users can try to manage how WordPress plugins load files on their site.
-Doing so requires some knowledge of coding and some debugging skills.
+Keep in mind that this requires some knowledge of coding and some debugging skills.

 The proper way to load scripts and stylesheets in WordPress is by using the wp_enqueue_style and wp_enqueue_script functions.

-Most WordPress plugin developers use them to load plugin files.
+Most WordPress plugin developers use these functions to load plugin files, ensuring that files are loaded only when and where needed.
 WordPress also comes with easy functions to deregister those scripts and stylesheets.

-However, if you just disable loading those scripts and stylesheets, then this will break your plugins, and they will not work correctly.
+However, if you simply disable loading those scripts and stylesheets, then this will break your plugins and they will not work correctly.
 To fix that, you will need to copy and paste those styles and scripts into your theme’s stylesheet and JavaScript files.

 Let’s see how to easily deregister stylesheets and JavaScript files in WordPress.